Southwest Rapid Rewards® Plus Credit Card Review: High Rewards, Low Annual Fee

 However, the card lacks some of the premium benefits found in Southwest’s more expensive options.
 It doesn’t earn qualifying points toward Southwest’s elite status program, though it does contribute to attaining the Companion Pass, which allows a designated companion to fly with you for free (excluding taxes and fees).
 Additionally, it charges foreign transaction fees, a smaller anniversary point bonus and fewer points earned on Southwest flights than on other Southwest cards.

-Like other Southwest cards, the Rapid Rewards Plus has limited bonus categories, and the best redemption value is restricted to Southwest flights.
+Like other Southwest cards, the Rapid Rewards Plus has limited bonus categories, and the best redemption value is in Southwest flights.
 It’s still a good card to get if you’re primarily looking for a Companion Pass boost, but if you often travel internationally or want more flexibility, you may want to consider other travel cards.

 Rapid Rewards Points Earning and Redemption